basitganie/colored_text/README.md

 ## Installation

-You can install the package using pip: pip install colored_text
+You can install the package using pip: pip install color_ur_text